 Active listening is a communication technique that helps increase understanding and rapport between a speaker and a listener.
 Rather than passively listening to the person talking (or not listening at all), the active listener pays close attention to the other person's choice of words, their tone of voice and their body language—which accounts for at least 80% of communication.
 The speaker takes in all these components and then repeats back to the speaker the most important points the speaker was touching on.

 Active listening is extremely helpful in building rapport between the listener and speaker.
-This communication technique uses the core pattern of listening and by repeating the important message points it shows the speaker that the other person is truly paying attention to what they have to say.
-Active listening is especially important in the sales world.
-That's because prospects are often ignored or talked over because the focus is on making the sale, not the person making the purchase.
-When salespeople show that they value the prospect's needs and opinions, it is far easier to build trust and ensures that the conversation results in a mutually-beneficial experience.
+This shows the speaker that the other person is truly paying attention, which is especially important in the sales world.
+Prospects are often ignored or talked over because the focus is on making the sale, not the person making the purchase.
+When salespeople show they value the prospect's needs and opinions, it is far easier to build trust and ensures that the conversation results in a mutually beneficial experience.

 Techniques for active listening include:

 - Attending to the speaker without thinking about your own response

 - Nodding, making eye contact, or otherwise affirming that you are listening

 - Asking open-ended questions to elicit more information